scopeusc/scope-s20/lesson-2/README.md

 })
 ```

 Now, run `npm start` from your `first-app` directory.
-Your app should pop up like this:
+Your app should look like this:
 <img width="799" alt="Screen Shot 2020-02-18 at 11 44 44 AM" src="https://user-images.githubusercontent.com/35272150/74772196-65f48980-5244-11ea-87c3-9b12dfc0fd4b.png">